 response to the Council Resolutions aimed at identifying a permanent funding mechanism for DSM customer offerings (Resolution Nos.
-R-17-504, R-17-623, and R-17 176).
-FNO argues that running DSM costs through a rider allows the Council, its Advisors, and other stakeholders to specifically identify and track the level of ENO's investments in DSM and the recovery of those investments and that the use of a rider provides greater stability and facilitates planning by providing a long-term mechanism for helping to ensure that funding will be available, and a rider was clearly identified in Resolution No. R-17-623 as the preferable long-term approach.
-ENO also argues that use of a rider that is updated annually provides a clearer path for the Council to incorporate changes to Energy Smart, or add other DSM offerings to ENO's demand-side portfolio, which would allow for greater flexibility in responding to customer needs.
-ENO's demand-side portfolio, which would allow for greater flexibility in responding to customer needs.
-ENO's line item such as the Energy Charge.
-ENO's proposed Rider DSMCR would have four components; and
+R-17-504, R-17-623, and R-17 176).710 ENO argues that running DSM costs through a rider allows the Council, its Advisors, and other stakeholders to specifically identify and track the level of ENO's investments in DSM and the recovery of those investments and that the use of a rider provides greater stability and facilitates planning by providing a long-term mechanism for helping to ensure that funding will be available, and a rider was clearly identified in Resolution No. R-17-623 as the preferable long-term approach.711 ENO also argues that use of a rider that is updated annually provides a clearer path for the Council to incorporate changes to Energy Smart, or add other DSM offerings to ENO's demand-side portfolio, which would allow for greater flexibility in responding to customer needs.712 ENO is not proposing that the rider appear on the customer's bill, rather that it be included within another line item such as the Energy Charge.713 ENO's proposed Rider DSMCR would have four components;714 and